 Knowing the answer to the question, “Is deafness a disability” depends mostly on how the Social Security Administration (SSA) analyzes your hearing loss.
 The federal government agency refers to a medical guide made of a list of disabilities called the Blue Book to review applications for Social Security disability benefits.
 Hearing loss is covered by Sections 2.10 and 2.11 of the Blue Book.
 A hearing test conducted by a licensed physician determines whether the severity of your hearing loss symptoms qualifies you to receive financial assistance for deafness.

 Section 2.10 of the Blue Book covers the symptoms of hearing loss that are not treated by cochlear implants.
 Using a hearing assistance device can limit the amount of money you receive for a hearing loss disability.
+Take our free disability evaluation to see if you qualify for disability with hearing loss.

 How Does My Hearing Loss Medically Qualify Me for Benefits?